Illustration of a woman with shoulder-length red hair, wearing a white lab-coat style shirt.

 More about YWC

-• The event, planned as a one-day experience on 19th March 2026 at the Belval campus, will include an engaging and interactive format featuring two inspirational keynote speeches, exhibitors, booths and career panels where young participants take the lead.
+• The event, planned as a one-day experience on 19th March 2026 at the Belval campus, will include an engaging and interactive format featuring two inspirational keynote speeches, exhibitors, booths, career panels and a living library where young participants take the lead.
 We are also planning to provide language support through interpreters and structuring career panels in multiple languages.

 • If you are a teacher, register your school/student class.